Chapter 15: The Voice of God 060525

 should have ever been allowed.
 Boxes of machine gun ammo were scattered

-around and out of easy reach of the gunners.
-Some men started writing
+around where they were not in easy reach of the gunners.
+Some men

-letters home.
+started writing letters home.
 Some took naps.
-This relaxed attitude was just the icing
+This type of relaxed state

-When the attack started, Hearne was standing in a circle of leadership
+When the attack started, Hearne was standing in a circle of key

-be heard in the background.
-Some of those first shots were fired by
+could be heard in the background.
+Those first shots were fired by

 Triet's tree snipers.
 They should have been burned up in the prepping,